The Dzogchen Summer Retreat

 The Great Merit of Supporting Retreats

-Even if you will not be able to attend this retreat, you or anyone else you know may earn tremendous merit by providing facilities for those on retreat.
-If you would like to contribute financially or with labor, contact us immediately.
-There are a variety of different projects underway intended to support the retreat experience, including maintenance of the shrine tent and cabins, weatherproofing our facilities, and refinements of the kitchen and dining areas.
+Even if you will not be able to attend this retreat, you or anyone else you know may earn tremendous merit by supporting those in retreat.
+If you would like to contribute financially or with your time, contact us immediately.
+There are a variety of different projects underway intended to support the retreat experience, including maintenance of the facilities and grounds.
+Funding for our scholarship program is also greatly needed.

 There are three ways you can help: